Personal Health Device Implementation Guide

 Time Synchronization

 There will always be a time synchronization entry.
 It is identified by a property.type.coding.code="68220".
 It indicates the method the PHD uses to externally synchronize to a time reference.
 The value is a single valueCode entry.
 MDC codes express the possible synchronization methods.
 A table of the possible codes can be found in the time synchronization section here.
-This value is always TIME_SYNC_NONE (532224) if the PHD is not synchronized or has no time clock at all.
-To date ALL PHDs have no external time synchronization capabilities and this entry is always TIME_SYNC_NONE.
+This value is TIME_SYNC_NONE (532224) if the PHD does not support a synchronization protocol or has no time clock at all.

 {